Optimal Regularized Online Allocation by Adaptive Re-Solving: Regret Analysis

-for some constant $\mathring{C}>0$ depending on the values in Assumptions \ref{asm:basic}-\ref{asm:sec-moment}. \end{Theorem}
+for some constant $\mathring{C}=O(m^2n^2\log m)$ depending on the values in Assumptions \ref{asm:basic}-\ref{asm:nondegeneracy:3}. \end{theorem}

 Clearly, exact solutions to the SAA program \eqref{eq:adaptive_SAA} is a theoretically valid candidate for $\{\mathcal{B}_t\}_{t\geq 1}$, which is actually the classic idea of re-solving heuristic.
 However, the computational cost can be high if we want to find an exact solution.
 Fortunately, by Theorem \ref{thm:regret_ub}, it suffices to approximately solve SAA program \eqref{eq:adaptive_SAA} as long as the accuracy meets conditions (\ref{log-convergence}).
-We shall show in Section~\ref{sec:regret:wth_dt} that the rate $O(\log T)$ is optimal.
+We shall show in Section~\ref{sec:regret:wth_dt} that the rate $O(\log T)$ is optimal for the number of periods $T$.
+The regret upper bound depends quadratically on the dimension of constraints $m$ and the dimension of action space $n$.

 We now briefly sketch the proof of Theorem \ref{thm:regret_ub}.
-The proof begins with the decomposition of regret, which shows that regret can be controlled by the cumulative error of dual solutions $\blambda_t-\blambda^*(d_t)$ and by $\E[T-\tau]$ for some stopping time $\tau$.
+The proof begins with the decomposition of regret, which shows that regret can be controlled by the cumulative error of dual solutions $\nu_t-\nu^*(d_t)$ and by $\E[T-\tau]$ for some stopping time $\tau$.
 Recall, given a certain distribution $\cP$, the definition of regret:

 where $R^*(\mathcal{P})$ and $R\left(A\middle| \mathcal{P}\right)$ are defined in \eqref{eq:max_risk} and \eqref{eq:alg_risk}, respectively.
 To upper bound the regret, we need an upper bound of offline maximum reward.
 To that end, we define